-Most manufacturers are expected to populate the EET on an annual basis or when there is a material change to any of the data (e.g., updates to pre-contractual templates).
+Manufacturers should populate the EET on at least an annual basis or when there is a material change to any of the data (e.g., updates to pre-contractual templates).
 When updating an EET, the relevant values and dates should be updated, as the data reported should be consistent with the most recently published versions.